 - What do I do if I have to go to the bathroom in the middle of the night?

 - What will I do if I have my period while camping?

-Whether at campgrounds or in the woods, the awers to these questions take several things into account: limited clean water and soap resources, the importance of hygiene and personal comfort, and our prtistine natural surroundings, which we don’t want to harm with human waste or artificial chemicals.
+Whether at campgrounds or in the woods, the answers to these questions take several things into account: clean water and soap resources, the importance of hygiene and personal comfort, and our pristine natural surroundings, which we don’t want to harm with human waste or artificial chemicals.

 Our Alpenguides understand that unknowns can be incredibly intimidating to first-time campers, and want to alleviate this stress!
 Within the first couple of days at camp, we will have detailed lessons on “Tent Camping”, “Meal Preparation,” and “Hygiene,” among many other topics, and girls will soon realize that although daily routines may be different when camping, they can also be FUN!

 At Alpengirl we always do our best to make learning exciting while giving girls the practical tools and knowledge they need to live comfortably in a tent, without household amenities.
 Any anxieties campers may have when coming to camp will quickly subside and even the most apprehensive girls will head home with newfound comfortability in the backcountry.

 By the time camp is over, Alpengirls will be ready to pitch a tent, cook a delicious meal on a camp stove, and purify water wherever they go!
 They may never want to use an indoor toilet again...
 But we doubt that :)